evertrust/horizon-helm/README.md

 - By default, a local MongoDB standalone instance will be spawned in your cluster, using the [`bitnami/mongodb`](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) chart.
 No additional configuration is required but it is not production ready.
 - If you want to use an existing MongoDB instance, provide the `externalDatabase.uri` value.
 The URI should be treated as a secret as it must include credentials.

-### Running behind a Docker registry proxy
-If your installation environment requires you to whitelist images that can be pulled by the Kubernetes cluster, you must whitelist the `registry.evertrust.io/horizon` and `registry.evertrust.io/horizon-upgrade` images.

-Additionally, when configured to do so, the chart will spawn a local MongoDB instance with the `docker.io/bitnami/mongodb` image and check the database connectivity with the `docker.io/groundnuty/k8s-wait-for:v1.3` image.

 ## Upgrading
 We recommended that you only change values you need to customize in your `values.yml` file to ensure smooth upgrading.
 Always check the upgrading instructions between chart versions.